Comments

 in introducing many new species to the arboretum as well as to

-the United States in general.
+United States in general.
 He earned a B.A. from Penn State

-and his M.A. and Ph.D from Cornell University.
+and his Ph.D. from Cornell University.

 Wyman was the editor of the